dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 <img src='/images/mnist_cnn_files/RiverTrain-ImageConvDiagram.png' />
 </p>

-#### Strides(S)
+#### Strides

-When the stride is 1 then we move the filters one pixel at a time.
+When the stride(S) is 1 then we move the filters one pixel at a time.
 When the stride is 2 (or uncommonly 3 or more, though this is rare in practice) then the filters jump 2 pixels at a time as we slide them around.
 This will produce smaller output volumes spatially.

 Consider example,